Marshall County Schools names Service Personnel and Teacher of the Year

-Marshall County, W.VA (WTRF) — The Marshall County Board of Ed met this evening to name 20-21’s Service Personnel and Teacher of the Year, and to honor the nominees.
+Marshall County, W.VA (WTRF) — The Marshall County Board of Ed met Tuesday to name 20-21’s Service Personnel and Teacher of the Year and to honor the nominees.

 Glen Dale Elementary School Cafeteria Manager Julie Clayton was selected for Service Personnel Member.
 Clayton makes it a point to talk to the kids to find out exactly what kind of meals they love, and she does everything she can to make the kids excited for lunch